How to Outwit a Duppy using Jamaican Spirit Lore

 The Jamaican Duppy

-The word duppy is African in origin and has two meanings in Jamaican spirit lore.
-The first meaning refers to a soul, which may manifest in either human form or animal form.
-The second evolves from the first and references a supernatural race of mischievous little people—a duppy-folk akin to fairy-folk.
+African in origin, the word duppy has two meanings in Jamaican spirit lore.
+The first refers to a soul, which may manifest in either human form or animal form.
+The second meaning evolves from the first and references a supernatural race of mischievous little people—a duppy-folk akin to fairy-folk.

-The subject of this post is the first type of duppy, that of a soul.
+This post offers advice on the first type of duppy, that of a soul.

 Can stock photo